sammaji/notes/content/dns server.md

 ### Caching Server
 Caching Server - A DNS server that services DNS lookups by first checking its cache to see if it already knows of the record being requested, and if not performing a recursive lookup to figure it out.
 ## [[Recursive Resolve]]

-I used [this guide](https://github.com/EmilHernvall/dnsguide) to learn how to create a dns server.